Thinklab-SJTU/awesome-ai4eda/README.md

-# Awesome Artifical Intelligence for Electronic Design Automation
+# Awesome Artificial Intelligence for Electronic Design Automation

 We would like to maintain a list of resources that utilize artificial intelligence to solve Electronic Design Automation (EDA) problems.